itspangler/geospatial-humanities-s2024/final-projects/README.md

       1. 250 words on topical register
       2. 250 words on conceptual register
       3. 250 words on technical register
       4. A [wireframe mockup](https://en.wikipedia.org/wiki/Website_wireframe) of how your final will look.
 This term is typically used to describe websites or interactive maps, but it applies perfectly well to infographics or StoryMaps.
-You could sketch this by hand, lay out in PowerPoint/Illustrator/etc. — whatever you want.
+You could sketch this by hand, lay out in PowerPoint/Publisher/Illustrator. — whatever you want, **but I recommend Publisher**.
    3. Should include **at least**...
       1. 1 possible primary source resource (e.g., historical map, dataset, text) for your topical register
       2. 1 possible secondary source resource (e.g., scholarly essay, article, book) for your conceptual register